 Pregnancy is an exciting time.
-But with all the expenses from doctor, lab, sonogram, and hospital expenses to all of the fun baby gear mounting, spending lavish amounts of money on maternity clothing doesn’t seem like a responsible thing to do.
-Don’t worry your won’t have to stay home bound or wearing your grandmother’s mumu dresses once your belly starts growing.
+But with all the expenses from the doctor, lab work, sonogram, and hospital expenses to all of the fun baby gear mounting, spending lavish amounts of money on maternity clothing doesn’t seem like a responsible thing to do.
+Don’t worry you won’t have to stay homebound or wearing your grandmother’s mumu dresses once your belly starts growing.

 We wanted to share our favorite ways to save money on maternity clothes.